 Dynamic Conditional Beta is Alive and Well in the Cross-Section of Daily Stock Returns

-Keywords: Dynamic conditional beta, conditional CAPM, ICAPM, expected stock returns
+Keywords: Dynamic conditional beta, conditional CAPM, ICAPM, investor attention, buying intensity, and expected stock returns

 JEL Classification: G10, G11, C13